lkiesow/weblog.lkiesow.de/20220223-proxmox-test-machine-self-servic/dhcp-and-dns-in-internal-network.md

 - The server should have more network interfaces.
   Make sure the `listen-address` options are set correctly to listen on the internal network but not the external one.
   Otherwise, Proxmox would start responding to DHCP requests for the external network.
-  Having multiple DHCP servers active and responding one one network is generally troublesome.
+  Having multiple DHCP servers active and responding on one network is generally troublesome.
   You probably want to set:

   ```